 In an article for Silver News, Don Franz, the editor of Photo Imaging News, paints the above figures in the best light possible.

 Franz argues that “although the cost for processing film is increasing,” it does not seem to be deterring photographers as “additional labs are starting and restarting film processing lines.”
-Similarly, consumers shooting instant film, the growing demand for single-use cameras, and the rising market for premium silver-halide paper for things like photobooks are all (small) signs of film photography’s comeback.
+Similarly, young consumers shooting instant film, the growing demand for single-use cameras, and the rising market for premium silver-halide paper for things like photobooks are all (small) signs of film photography’s comeback.

 Is Franz overstating the role of amateur photography in the silver market?
 Absolutely.
 It’s only when we looked at the report we saw that the demand for film had declined last year.
 But is it fun to acknowledge that it drives enough of the international silver market that it gets discussed in industry publications and mentioned in reports?
 Absolutely.